 A Platform to Support Competency-Based PBL

-It’s particularly hard to do project-based learning in a competency-based environment.
+It’s also particularly difficult to do project-based learning in a competency-based environment.
 It can be challenging to design a project packed with rich learning outcomes, to track and support student progress toward these outcomes, and then consistently assess them across different students and classrooms.
-These challenges are often exacerbated by the fact that most LMSs are fundamentally bound to time-based structures such as individual courses and assignments, which makes it challenging or impossible to use many LMSs to fully support competency attainment over the course of a student’s entire high school journey–one of the key systemic requirements for successful Competency-Based Education (CBE).
+These challenges are often exacerbated by the fact that most Learning Management Systems (LMSs) are fundamentally bound to time-based structures such as courses, quarters, and semesters, which makes it challenging or impossible to use them to fully support competency attainment over the course of a student’s entire high school journey–one of the key systemic requirements for successful Competency-Based Education (CBE).

 These new structures and forms of accounting are numerous, and often time-consuming.
 Headrush has developed a number of interesting features to facilitate navigating them.